rigoudyg/climaf/doc/scripts/curves.rst

 curves : plot multiple profiles (along p, lat, lon..)
 -------------------------------------------------------------

+**WARNING : this operator will not be supported in future versions.
+It will be replaced by an improved version of operator lines, when thisis one will be able to handle more cases than time series**

 Plot a series of xy curves (along lat, lon or pressure/z_index ) for an ensemble dataset using NCL